 Swim – 1h17 – (2m03s per 100m)

 I seeded right around the 1h15min group.
-We got funneled fairly quickly and with the water getting deep rather quickly, it only took a step or two (on Nice’s wonderful rocks, that’s always enjoyable!) before I was swimming.
+We got funneled swiftly through the start line, and with the water getting deep rather quickly, it only took a step or two (on Nice’s wonderful rocks, that’s always enjoyable!) before I was swimming.

-Except that my right goggles started to leak.
+Except that my right goggles was taking water.
 I stopped a couple of times to empty and adjust it but it was soon obvious that I wouldn’t be able to use my right eye or whichever info the goggles were giving me (since they only show on that side).
 Oh well.
 I guess, we’ll do it the old fashioned way.

-I had a pretty good trajectory.
-My Polar recorded 3,885m, so not much more than the advertised distance.
+Despite getting no reading from the FORM goggles for most of the swim, I had a pretty good trajectory.
+My Polar recorded 3,885m, so not much more than the advertised 3,800m.

 There was a bit of contact; a little more than I would expect for a non-wetsuit swim.
 Nothing alarming but a heel banged my right ring finger, which I’ve broken a couple of years ago, and it was unclear whether it was broken again.
 (Sitting here three days later, it’s still swollen, but I think it’s only banged up.
 Let’s say it’s only banged up.)